ZaneH/kg/content/code/topics/ai/text-generation/fine-tuning-llama3.md

 Each time I prepare a dataset, I create a folder with some Python scripts that do very simple file operations.
 I know there are tools to do this more efficiently, but I haven't quite understood them yet.

-In the case of fine-tuning Llama3, I have the following scripts:
+In the case of fine-tuning Llama3 with Unsloth, I have only one script for preparing my data:

 ```bash
 └── convert-to-jsonl.py